BundeswehrAKATodd/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Todd's blog

+## A Project of Badin's PATIII Class

-I'm glad you are here.
-I plan to talk about ...
+*I'm **glad** you are here.
+I plan to talk about ranch dressing.*

+Things to study for tomorrow:
+* Item 1
+* Item 2

+1. Gretz